Join the LadVen OS testing programRequest a demo

 3. Specify the project, client, documents, or other relations if context would be lost without them.

-4. Add participants by role: creator, assignee, co-executors, observers.
+4. Add participants by role: requester (the Reporter role in the interface), assignee, co-executors, observers.

 5. Attach files needed for work or acceptance.